olabban/OmarLabban/content/home/selected_projects.md

 +++

-Conducted in a team of three, the selected project's aim was to design, prototype and test a marine vehicle with hydrofoils, reducing drag.
+Conducted in a team of three, the project's aim was to design, prototype and test a marine vehicle with hydrofoils, reducing drag.